Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs: Results

 \subsection{Risk assessment in Epidemics}

-As examples of free dynamics, we estimate the marginal probability of an individual being in the infectious state under the SIS model, in several settings.
+As examples of free dynamics, we estimate the marginal probability of an individual being in the infectious state under the SIS model, in several settings (fig. \ref{fig:sis_free}).

 On a random tree and on a diluted random graph, both of size $N=1000$, MPBP shows almost no discrepancy with Monte Carlo averages (fig. \ref{fig:sis_free}a, \ref{fig:sis_free}b).
 In the former case a single node was picked as the sole infectious individual at time zero, in the latter a uniform probability $\gamma_{i}\equiv\gamma$ was put on each node.
-As a comparison we report the curves obtained using a discrete-time version of the so-called Individual-Based Mean Field (IBMF) \citep{van2008virus} and Dynamic message Passing (DMP) \citep{shrestha2015message}, which were originally devised for continuous time evolution (more details in the appendix).
+As a comparison we report the curves obtained using a discrete-time version of Dynamic message Passing (DMP) \citep{shrestha2015message}, Individual-Based Mean Field (IBMF) \citep{van2008virus}, and Cavity Master Equation (CME) \cite{aurell2017cavity}, which were originally devised for continuous time evolution (more details in the supplementary information).
 We evaluate the accuracy of each method by considering the average absolute error with respect to a Monte Carlo simulation $\frac{1}{N}\sum_{i=1}^{N}\left|p(x_{i}^{t}=I)-p^{MC}(x_{i}^{t}=I)\right|$ (insets of fig. \ref{fig:sis_free}).
-The same analysis is repeated on Zachary\textquoteright s karate club network \citep{zachary} (fig. \ref{fig:sis_free}c), the same benchmark used in \citep{shrestha2015message,ortega2022dynamics}.
+The same analysis is repeated on Zachary\textquoteright s karate club graph \citep{zachary} (fig. \ref{fig:sis_free}c), the same benchmark used in \citep{shrestha2015message,ortega2022dynamics}.
 It must be pointed out that although MPBP shows by far the best performance in these comparison, the other considered methods are significantly simpler.
 None of the analytic methods is devised to analyze reweighted dynamics.

-Finally, we compare MPBP against three continuous-time methods, DMP, IBMF and the Cavity Master Equation (CME), on the karate club graph.
-The comparison is made by multiplying the transmission and recovery rates for the continuous setting $\lambda,\rho$ by the time-step $\Delta t$ to turn them into probabilities to be handled by MPBP.
+Finally, we compare MPBP against three continuous-time methods, DMP, IBMF and CME, on the karate club graph (fig. \ref{fig:sis_free}d).
+The comparison is made by multiplying the transmission and recovery rates for the continuous setting $\lambda,\rho$ by the time-step $\Delta t$ (in this case $\Delta t=1$) to turn them into probabilities to be handled by MPBP.
 MPBP gives the best overall prediction across the considered window.